 Read This Week

-This is my 79th Read This Week feature where each week I share the best articles, essays, Storify and/or journal articles/papers that I read in the previous week, which you may be interested in based on your interest in Gradient Lair.
+I’ve been on a blogging break for several weeks so it’s been a while since I’ve posted a Read This Week post.
+This is my 82nd one where each week I share the best articles, essays and/or journal articles/papers that I read in the previous week, which you may be interested in based on your interest in Gradient Lair.

 Stay tuned for next week’s suggestions!